murex/EventStormingJournal/_posts/2024-11-21-define-actions-that-unlock-lasting-workflow-improvements.markdown

 Ask participants to vote on the variables they feel they can have more direct influence.

 You can tell them:
 >	You have 2 votes to place in the bottom right quadrant where the variables that we can act on are situated.
-Among these there might be some that you have access or control to.
+Among these, there might be some that you have access to or control over.
 Favor voting on these.

 ## Identify small and feasible actions